 - Farmers can transfer title to the farm to children or grandchildren and there will be no capital gains tax on the transfer until they sell it.
 Although they do not have to farm it, you must be farming the land before the transfer.
 Not surprisingly, there are certain rules, which must be followed in order to qualify.

-IF YOU DON’T MAKE A WILL
+WHAT HAPPENS IF I DON’T MAKE A WILL?

 Who gets your estate if you do not have a Will?